Wang Can: Life

 Wang Can's talents came to fruition during his service in Cao Cao's administration.
 In 213, after Emperor Xian enfeoffed Cao Cao as the Duke of Wei and granted him ten cities to form his dukedom, Cao Cao tasked Wang Can with establishing a new system of laws and standards to replace the old one, which had largely fallen into disuse.
 In late 216, Wang Can accompanied Cao Cao on his fourth campaign against a rival warlord, Sun Quan.

 Wang Can died of illness on the way back to Ye city (in present-day Handan, Hebei) in the spring of 217 at the age of 41 (by East Asian age reckoning).
 Cao Cao's heir apparent, Cao Pi, attended Wang Can's funeral and told the guests, "When he was still living, Wang Can loved the sounds of a donkey braying, so let's each make a braying sound as a farewell to him".
 Every guest did that.

 Wang Can had two sons, who were executed in 219 for participating in a rebellion led by Wei Feng against Cao Cao's government.
 Their deaths resulted in the termination of Wang Can's family line.
-However, Wang Ye (王業; courtesy name Zhangxu), a younger relative of Wang Can, was eventually designated as Wang Can's adopted son to continue his family line.
-Wang Ye inherited about 10,000 volumes of Wang Can's books (including books from Cai Yong's collection) and passed them on to his own sons, Wang Bi and Wang Hong (王宏).
+However, Wang Ye (王業; courtesy name Zhangxu), a younger relative of Wang Can, (Note: Wang Zhangxu's father Wang Kai fled with Wang Can to Jingzhou.
+Due to Liu Biao's disdain of Can, Liu married his daughter to Kai instead.
+Also, the Wang Ye who betrayed Cao Mao was from Wuling Commandery.) was eventually designated as Wang Can's adopted son and heir to continue his family line.
+Wang Ye inherited about 10,000 volumes of Wang Can's books (including books from Cai Yong's collection) and passed them on to his own sons, Wang Bi and Bi's elder brother Wang Hong (Note: Wang Hong has a biography in vol.90 of Book of Jin.) (王宏).

 Literary achievements

 Wang Can was an established poet.
 Along with six other poets of his time, their poems formed the backbone of what was to be known as the Jian'an style (建安風骨).
 They were collectively called the "Seven Scholars of Jian'an" (建安七子).
 "Jian'an" was the era name of Emperor Xian's reign from 196 to 220.

 The civil strife towards the end of the Eastern Han dynasty gave the Jian'an poems their characteristic solemn yet heart-stirring tone, while lament over the ephemerality of life was also a central theme of works from this period.
 In the history of Chinese literature, the Jian'an poems were a transition from the early folk songs into scholarly poetry.
 One of the representative works by Wang Can is the Poem of Seven Sorrows (七哀诗), a five-character poem lamenting the suffering of the people during the years of war.
-Wang Can also wrote a history book called Records of Heroes (英雄記).
+Wang Can also wrote a contemporary history book called Records of Heroes (英雄記).